 Youth Advocacy Training

 Our programs would not succeed without our awesome of community of volunteer Youth Advocates!
-Training starts Saturday, October 5 at 10am and goes to December 7.
-Contact us to get signed up.
+Training starts in October.
+If you are interested call our front office to register for a Volunteer Orientation before October (831) 426-3062.